mehulamish/Smart-Resume-Analyzer/README.md

 ## Customization

 The `quality_datasets` dictionary in the code can be updated to add or modify personality traits and associated skills for improved analysis.
+Further 'alldataskillandnonskills.csv' csv file can be used to identify more skills to get better results.